 Data is a general term, it’s important your privacy policy is drafted to be specific about the different types of data it collects.
 Consider addressing personal data, cookies and tracking data, geolocation data, behavioural data as well as any other types of data that might be relevant.

-The more specific you are about the different types of data you will be collecting, the more information your business’s websites users will have and they will be able to make an informed decision about whether or not they want to continue using your website.
+The more specific you are about the different types of data you will be collecting, the more information your business’s website users will have and they will be able to make an informed decision about whether or not they want to continue using your website.

 It’s important to inform users of the purpose behind data collection.
 Data is a valuable resource — you might use it to improve user experience or for marketing purposes.
 Regardless of your reasons, it’s crucial to clearly state the purpose of data collection for your users.
 This helps your business be transparent and gives users the chance to make informed decisions based on the information you’ve provided.

 It also serves as reassurance.
 Users are often cautious about how their data is being used.
-By explaining that the data is being collected and used for legitimate and honest reasons, you can ease any concerns they may have.
+By explaining that the data is being collected and used for legitimate and honest reasons, you can ease any concerns they may have

 There are different ways for data to be collected.
 Methods such as cookies, forms, subscriptions, or third-party integrations are all relevant for users who are interested in understanding what is being done with their data.